david-fiaty/Drupal-7---Content-Type-Clone/README.txt

 CONFIGURATION
 -------------

-The module has no modifiable settings.
+The module has no menu or modifiable settings.
 There is no configuration.
 When enabled, the module will add a "clone" link to each existing content type in the content type list (admin/structure/types).